Applications for 2024 are now open.

 Cambridge MRC DTP iCASE Studentships

-The Cambridge MRC DTP is offering 5 fully funded MRC Industry Partner (iCASE) PhD studentships commencing in October 2023.
+The Cambridge MRC DTP is offering a number of fully funded MRC Industry Partner (iCASE) PhD studentships commencing in October 2024.
+Please see the list for projects currently available.
+Further projects will be added once confirmed.

 The industry partner specifies a research project that will be of importance to them, and provides a placement at their premises for the student of at least 3 months, together with an additional non-academic supervisor.
 Students will need to select from a list available projects, based either in the School of Clinical Medicine, or the School of Biological Science. https://mrcdtp.medschl.cam.ac.uk/prospective-students/icase-projects/